pwr-Solaar/Solaar/docs/index.md

 layout: default
 ---

-**Solaar** is a Linux manager for Logitech's peripherals that connect via a USB [Unifying][unifying], Lightspeed, or Nano receiver .
+**Solaar** is a Linux manager for Logitech's peripherals that connect via a USB [Unifying][unifying], Lightspeed, or Nano receiver.
 It is able to pair/unpair devices with receivers and for most devices show battery status.
 Solaar can also control some of the changeable features of the devices, such as smooth scrolling or function key behavior.
 Solaar does not work with Logitech peripherals that